coderofsalvation/brown/README.md

 <h1>ϐrown</h1>

-JSON 2 html/xml template engine on steroids
+JSON 2 html/xml template engine on steroids.
+It borrows from JADE, but is jsonfriendly and has syntactical testosterone.

 # Usage